isabelrdz00/Workflow-Human-Factors-Patient/README.md

 # Digital Health Workflow and Human Factors Project

 ## Overview
 This repository contains an analysis of healthcare workflow and human factors, showcasing my ability to evaluate and improve patient care processes in complex healthcare environments.
-This work was completed as part of the **Workflow Human Factors in Digital Health** course at Algonquin College and provides insight into my skills in identifying systemic issues and developing actionable solutions to improve healthcare safety and efficiency.
+This work was completed as part of the **Workflow Human Factors** course and provides insight into my skills in identifying systemic issues and developing actionable solutions to improve healthcare safety and efficiency.

 ## Case Study: Herbert Strasser Incident Analysis